yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 See the description in Intel 64 Architecture SDM Vol. 2B,

-<pre>The RDTSC instruction is not a serializing instruction.
+>The RDTSC instruction is not a serializing instruction.
 It does not necessarily wait
-until all previous instructions have been executed before reading the counter.
-Similarly, subsequent instructions may begin execution before the read operation is performed.
-If software requires RDTSC to be executed only after all previous instructions have completed locally, it can either use RDTSCP (if the processor supports that instruction) or execute the sequence LFENCE;RDTSC.</pre>
+>until all previous instructions have been executed before reading the counter.
+Similarly,
+>subsequent instructions may begin execution before the read operation is
+>performed.
+If software requires RDTSC to be executed only after all previous instructions
+>have completed locally, it can either use RDTSCP (if the processor supports that
+>instruction) or execute the sequence LFENCE;RDTSC.

 Linux kernel has an example to have the
 [rdtsc_ordered implementation](https://github.com/torvalds/linux/commit/03b9730b769fc4d87e40f6104f4c5b2e43889f19)